 Nothing feels crappier than constipation.
-But if you've been struggling to poop for several days, your digestive system definitely deserves some attention — and addressing the common causes of constipation can help.
+But if you haven't pooped in days, your digestive system definitely deserves some attention — and addressing the common causes of constipation can help.

 Video of the Day

-There's no golden rule when it comes to ideal bowel movement frequency, but if your usual poop schedule is out of whack for several days, you may need to make some tweaks to your diet, exercise or calendar.
+There's no golden rule when it comes to ideal bowel movement frequency, but if you haven't pooped in a few days or longer, you may need to make some tweaks to your diet, exercise or lifestyle.

 In an ideal world, we'd all be using the bathroom first thing in the morning, according to Tarek Hassanein, MD, FACG, a gastroenterologist and professor of medicine at the University of California San Diego School of Medicine.